 Here are some we've heard:

-None of the above make one iota of difference in whether or not you can find a work while RVing.
+None of the above makes one iota of difference in whether or not you can find work while RVing.
 None of the above make a squat of difference in whether or not you can earn a living while RVing.

 Those things make a difference in the kinds of work you can do.
 A high school dropout -- okay, axe the jobs working as a travel nurse in emergency rooms.
 Overweight like me -- cross being an acrobat in the circus from your list.
 Living in a tent -- you won't get hired to host in the fancy "motorcoach only" RV resort.
 Use some common sense.
 You aren't qualified to do every job out there.

 But that doesn't matter.

 What does matter is your attitude.
 A lot.
 A whole lot.